snehaks19/DataScience_Projects/README.md

 2) with 3400 sqr ft area in west Windsor

-4.Insurance
+4. Insurance
 ------------
 Predicting if a person would buy life insurance based on his age using logistic regression

 The dataset contains 2 columns with their age and whether they take life insurance or not

-This is a binary logistic regression problem as there are only two possible outcomes (i.e. if person buys insurance or he/she doesn't).
+This is a binary logistic regression problem as there are only two possible outcomes (i.e. if a person buys insurance or he/she doesn't).

-5.HR Analytics
+5. HR Analytics
 ---------------
 Finding Factors Affecting Employee Retention Rate